 Would you like to complete your transaction by mail?
 Visit our title by mail page to see if you qualify for this service.

-Recording a Lien – If you would like to record a lien at the time the title transfer is taking place, be prepared to provide us with the name and address of the lien holder.
-In some cases you will need a Notice of Lien form completed before a lien is recorded.
+If you would like to record a lien at the time the title transfer is taking place, be prepared to provide us with the name and address of the lien holder.
+In some cases, you will need a Notice of Lien form completed before a lien is recorded.
 The cost is $2 per lien.